abacusmodeling/abacus-develop/doc/input-main.md

     - *Type*: String
     - *Description*: Specify the type of calculation.
         - *scf*: do self-consistent electronic structure calculation
-        - *relax*: do structure relaxation calculation, one can ues ‘nstep’ to decide how many ionic relaxations you want.
+        - *relax*: do structure relaxation calculation, one can ues ‘relax_nstep’ to decide how many ionic relaxations you want.
         - *cell-relax*: do cell relaxation calculation.
         - *nscf*: do the non self-consistent electronic structure calculations.
 For this option, you need a charge density file.
-For nscf calculations with planewave basis set, ethr should be <= 1d-3.
+For nscf calculations with planewave basis set, diag_thr_e should be <= 1d-3.
         - *istate*: Please see the explanation for variable `nbands_istate`.
         - *ienvelope*: Please see the explanation for variable `nbands_istate`.
         - *md*: molecular dynamics